UAW strikes more GM, Stellantis facilities, has made progress with Ford | Law-Order

 The United Auto Workers expanded its strikes against Detroit automakers General Motors and Chrysler parent Stellantis, but kept its Ford walkout limited to a single plant due to progress made in talks, the union said on Friday.
 The auto workers' union began strikes at noon EDT (1600 GMT) on Friday against 38 parts distribution centers across the United States at GM and Stellantis, extending its unprecedented, simultaneous strikes that began with one assembly plant each of the Detroit Three.
 The additional facilities added about 5,600 workers to the 12,700 already on strike.

-UAW President Shawn Fain, in a Facebook live event viewed by more than 50,000 people with nearly 10,000 more watching on YouTube, said that by targeting distribution centers the strike becomes a nationwide event.
+UAW President Shawn Fain, in a Facebook live event, said that by targeting distribution centers the strike becomes a nationwide event.
+Fain told reporters he expected talks would continue over the weekend.
 He addressed union members wearing a military-style camouflage shirt with signs behind him sporting messages like "Record Profits, Record Contracts."

 The announcement was carefully managed by the union, leaving the automakers guessing what facilities might be struck next.
 Many analysts had assumed the next targets would be plants building the companies' most profitable vehicles.
 Instead, Fain said the decision on the expanded strike would impact consumers trying to obtain repair parts.
 "We will be everywhere from California to Massachusetts, from Oregon to Florida."